Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Introduction

 One of the main limitations of classical IRT models is that they assume that the latent construct is unidimensional: this assumption may not be adequate for more complex latent constructs.
 For example, the items developed to study food insecurity capture a number of different concepts including: (i) the perception of reduction in the quality or quantity of food, (ii) an actual reduction in quality of food, (iii) an actual reduction in quantity of food, and (iv) a reduction in the quantity or quality of food for children in the household.
 Hence, the construct food insecurity has more than one dimension, and might also depend on characteristics of the population under study, \citet{froelich2002dimensionality} for example found a further dimension associated with the protection of children from hunger.

 In this context, where unidimensional models are not appropriate, researchers have developed \textit{Multidimensional Item Response Theory} (MIRT) or \textit{Item Factor Analysis} (IFA), both approaches being conceptually similar \citep{Bock1988, Chalmers2012a}.
 These models extend the concept of standard multivariate factor analysis so it can be applied to binary or ordinal data and allows us to study the interaction between multiple items and a multi-dimensional latent construct.
-Although item factor analysis addresses the problem of uni-dimensionality, there are other limitations of this approach that we seek to address in the present paper.
+Although IFA overcomes the limitation of unidimensionality, it has other constraints that we seek to address in this paper.

 Firstly, IFA assumes the latent construct of a particular subject to be independent of any other subject.
-In our subsequent example of food insecurity, this seems inadequate given that households near to each other are more likely to share similar socio-economic conditions and environmental exposures and thus a similar risk of food insecurity.
+In our subsequent example of food insecurity, this seems inadequate given that households near to each other are more likely to have similar socio-economic conditions and environmental exposures, share food between households, and thus a similar risk of food insecurity.
 This observation also applies to the analysis of latent constructs in other disciplines where spatial correlation is naturally expected, an example would be socio-economic status itself.
-Connected to this, an item factor analysis model incorporating spatial random effects would allow us to map the latent factors at unobserved locations, which can be (and is in our case) of scientific interest.
+Connected to this, an IFA model incorporating spatial random effects would allow us to map the latent factors at unobserved locations, which can be (and is in our case) of scientific interest.
 With respect to our own and other similar application(s), a complete map of the latent factors over the area under study will improve our understanding of the construct and help to better inform the decision-making process.

 Secondly, IFA only relates items to the latent construct, but not to possible covariates that could help explain why certain individuals might have particularly high or low values of the latent construct.
-For example, our previous research in this area suggests socio-economic and environmental variables play an important role in determining food insecurity \citep{Parry2017}.
+For example, our previous research in this area suggests that accessibility and political economic factors play an important role in determining social vulnerability in Amazonian towns and cities \citep{parry2018social}.
 In our case, therefore, understanding the relationship between the items, the latent construct and the covariates is highly desirable.